Sprinter1999/Sprinter1999/README.md

 ### 💬 Recent News~ ([more updates in here](https://sprinter1999.github.io/website/))
 - 🗽 One full research paper got accepted on **CIKM'24** .
-- 🚗 We(AMD) reach **top 6** teams in CVPR 2024 AutoDrive Grand Challenge (Driving with language track) with offline labels and multi-modal LLM.
+- 🚗 We reach **top 6** teams in CVPR 2024 AutoDrive Grand Challenge (Driving with language track) with offline labels and multi-modal LLM.
 Our another work (AMD's SLAM solution for underground autonomous parking) will be relased on arxiv.
 - 🎉 Three works got accepted **@IEEE TPDS, INFOCOM and TMC**, congrats to Jerry!
 - ⛪ I help to initialize the website of our lab, welcome to visit [ICT-MobileComputingTeam](https://sprinter1999.github.io/ICT-MobileComputingTeam/)!
 - 😄 I'll be a volunteer [@ACM Turing Meetup](https://www.acmturc.com/2023/cn/index.html) because my supervisor serves as a PC, perhaps we can meet in Wuhan this summer!